-Prevention is the action schools and districts take to decrease the likelihood that an event or crisis will occur.
+Prevention is the action districts and schools take to prevent a threatened or actual incident from occurring.
 Prevention can best be described as a set of pro-active strategies that will enhance the safe and orderly learning environment at the district and school building levels.